Al Hofmann: Racing career

 Hofmann won his first national events in 1991, when he won at the Winston Invitational then Dallas and Ponoma's second event.
 He finished in the Top 10 in season points.
 He followed up with three wins in 1992 when he finished third in the season points.
 Hofmann's 1993 season ended with a fourth-place points finish.

 Hofmann acquired major sponsorship backing for the 1994 season from Western Auto.
 Along with wife Helen, Tom Anderson and crew Jimbo Ermolovich, Brian MacDermott, Rob Hyson, Larry Liu, Janet Rantala, Jim Leclair.
 That year the team finished third in the Funny car points, behind Chuck Etchells and John Force and winning only at Houston.

-His highest season points finish was second in 1995 when he won five races.
+Hofmann's highest season points finish was second in 1995 when he won five races.
 Houston, Columbus, Sonoma, Seattle, and Pomona, and runner up finishes at Pomona, Memphis, Topeka and Denver.
 He also chalked up wins at the Budweiser Shootout 1992-94-95.
 Hofmann developed a fierce rivalry with John Force.
 Hofmann described their rivalry as "That was a fun time.
 We played it up for all it was worth."
 He followed the season by finishing fourth in the season points for 1996.
 Anderson left the team in July 1996 and Western Auto's sponsorship of the team ended that year.

 Hofmann started out the 1997 season by winning the Gatornationals, but a fiery crash in the shutdown area after the win led to Hofmann breaking an arm.
 He missed four races in the middle of the season.
 His comeback peaked eight months later with a win at the Revell Nationals in Dallas that October.
 He finished thirteenth in points that season despite missing the four events.
 He raced in the GM Performance Parts dragster through the rest of the decade.